Anusha-Vivekanand/Spring2024Capstone/README.md

 My particular contribution was to create pre modelling techniques and feature engineering because based on the priliminary EDA I was able to find that there were 91.92% of the customer base that did not having issue in repaying the loan.
 On further investigation I was able to find that this is due to class imbalance were 282,686 customers had the binary flag corresponding to no issues to repay while 8.07% (24,825) customer base had issues paying back the loan.
 This issue was dealt by balancing out the classes before create our models.
 I was also able to create a random forest model that was able to give us an accuracy score of 0.68.
 I was able to support my team with debugging any code chunk wherever required. </br>

-Apart from this the group was able to create 2 more models of Logistic Regression and XGBoost where income , occupation type andn loan type were the top predictors. </br>
+Apart from this the group was able to create 2 more models of Logistic Regression and XGBoost where income , occupation type and loan type were the top predictors. </br>

 Since employment and income are top predictors the business should concentrate on lending loans based on different interest rate range for these 2 criteria. </br>